BarnesFoundation/barnes-tms-extract/ARCHITECTURE.md

 It should be possible to write a suitable export tool in any programming language as all communications will happen via HTTP requests and all output will be plain text formats such as CSV or JSON.

-The collection-spelunker should provide export tools written in the Python and Go languages.
-The former to provide a working utility for easy introspection, experimentation and extending.
-The latter to provide a working utility that can be pre-compiled to operating system specific binaries in order to minimize the burden of installing tool-specific dependencies.
+The collection-spelunker export tools are written in JavaScript/Node.js.
+This was chosen to provide a working utility for easy introspection, experimentation and extending.
+JavaScript is also one of the most popular programming languages of today and has a huge ecosystem of libraries.

 ## Data model